World of Music, Arts and Dance: 2014

 The 2014 headliners included Youssou N'Dour, Sinead O'Connor, Manu Dibango and Les Ambassadeurs.
 Sinead O'Connor replaced Bobby Womack, who had died a handful of weeks before the festival.
 She dedicated her performance to him.

 2020

 WOMAD UK cancelled due to the COVID-19 pandemic.
-The festival, Radio Womad and BBC Radio 3 run a free on-line only "WOMAD at Home" event the same weekend with exclusive and archive performances.
-Also, Will Lawton and the Alchemists gain permission to access the site and recorded a short two song set and are "The only band to play WOMAD 2020", with the video and images being released via their Facebook and Instagram accounts.
+The festival, Radio Womad and BBC Radio 3 ran a free on-line only "WOMAD at Home" event the same weekend with exclusive and archive performances.
+Also, Will Lawton and the Alchemists gained permission to access the site and recorded a short two song set and are "The only band to play WOMAD 2020", with the video and images being released via their Facebook and Instagram accounts.
 "WOMAD at Home" T-shirts are sold to help raise funds for the festival crews affected by the forced unemployment.

 2021

 WOMAD UK cancelled again.
 Radio WOMAD again broadcast exclusive live shows from the presenters respective homes over the weekend.